 How big are the biases?
 How stable are they?

-Table 1 confirms that the operational calibration of most of the infrared channels of Meteosat-10SEVIRI is very good for this period, with mean biases of ±0.2 K for standard radiance scenes, typical of clear skies over the sea.
-These biases are very stable in time, with standard deviations of < 0.1 K. However, the IR13.4 channel showed large biases during this period, which varied with time, due to ice contamination [Hewison et al., 2013].
+Table 1 confirms that the operational calibration of most of the infrared channels of Meteosat-10/SEVIRI is very good for this period, with mean biases of ±0.2 K for standard radiance scenes, typical of clear skies over the sea.
+These biases are very stable in time, with standard deviations of < 0.1 K. However, the IR3.9 and IR13.4 channels showed larger biases during this period, which varied with time, due to ice contamination [Hewison et al., 2013].

-When the corrections are evaluated for cold radiance scenes, typical of high cloud (220 K), the biases are typically larger, but still < ±1.0 K – and are more variable – with standard deviations of < 0.3 K, for most channels, except IR3.9, where the variability is amplified when expressed in brightness temperatures.
+When the corrections are evaluated for cold radiance scenes, typical of high cloud (220 K), the biases are typically larger, but still < ±1.0 K – and are more variable – with standard deviations of < 0.3 K, for most channels, except IR3.9, where the variability is amplified when expressed in brightness temperatures, with a correspondingly increased uncertainty.
+Nevertheless, it is recommended that the GSICS Corrections are applied to all IR channels for any applications for which spectral consistency is important.

 How good are the Corrections?